Carles & Sofia Piano Duo

 Carles & Sofia Piano Duo is the name of the duo of pianists consisting of Carles (Carlos) Lama, born 26 February 1970 in Girona, Catalonia, Spain, and Sofia Cabruja, born 11 May 1965 also in Girona.

-Carles and Sofia began playing together in 1987 and since then have performed four-hands piano recitals and two pianos and orchestra concertos in Europe, America and Asia.
+Carles and Sofia began playing together in 1987 and since then they have performed four-hands piano recitals, two pianos and orchestra concertos in Europe, America and Asia.

 Early life

-Carles Lama and Sofia Cabruja began their studies in their home town, Girona, and obtained the Superior Degree in Barcelona, at the Conservatori Superior de Música del Liceu.
+Carles Lama and Sofia Cabruja began their studies in their home town, Girona, and obtained their Superior Degree in Barcelona, at the Conservatori Superior de Música del Liceu.

 In 1992, they were awarded a scholarship to pursue studies abroad and they enrolled at the École Normale de Musique de Paris, first, and later at The Hartt School (University of Hartford, Connecticut).

 While at university in the US, they both were awarded scholarships.
-The two professors who, according to them, has had the greatest influence on the duo are the Russian pianist Nina Svetlanova and the Brazilian pianist Luiz de Moura Castro.
+The two professors who, according to them, have had the greatest influence on the duo are the Russian pianist Nina Svetlanova and the Brazilian pianist Luiz de Moura Castro.